 Here’s another story about a judge getting a little frisky when it comes to a DUI case.
-The Berkeley County Attorney’s Office said that a court judge went over then line when hearing a DUI case.
-Apparently she failed to follow procedure when she dismissed a DUI case and then promptly refiled the charges to get the case settled.
-While it seems that the defendant’s DUI attorney did not object, it still is a head scratcher.
+The Berkeley County Attorney’s Office said that a court judge went over the line when hearing a DUI case.
+Apparently, she failed to follow procedure when she dismissed a DUI case and then promptly refiled the charges to get the case settled.
+While it seems that the defendant’s DUI attorney did not object, it still is a head-scratcher.

-I will be following this case closely, because it seems that this is just another case of a judge going completely overboard.
+I will be following this case closely because it seems that this is just another case of a judge going completely overboard.
 The other day I blogged about a DUI judge who found a defendant guilty after the jury found the defendant not guilty.
-Meanwhile, judges are more involved that ever in the process because we have lost our ability to try first time DUI cases to a jury.
+Meanwhile, judges are more involved than ever in the process because we have lost our ability to try first-time DUI cases to a jury.

 DUI attorney Nick Alcock practices law in Phoenix Arizona.
 He handles cases through the state.
 He is available directly at 602-568-200O.
 More information can be found at https://www.alcocklaw.com